justforprojects/odin-recipes/README.md

 # odin-recipes

-This is a summary of things I've learned about HTML.
+This is the first summary of the things I've learned about HTML through The Odin Project.